HumanRupert/wdk-mcp-toolkit/README.md

   .registerTools(walletWriteTools)
 ```

 > **💡 Best Practice:** Register only the tools you need.
 Large tool sets increase context size, which can lead to slower responses, higher costs, and potential hallucinations where the AI invokes incorrect tools.
-If you only need to check balances, use `walletReadTools` instead of the full `walletTools` array.
+If you only need to check balances, import and register just that tool:
+> ```javascript
+> import { getBalance } from '@tetherto/wdk-mcp-toolkit'
+> server.registerTools([getBalance])
+> ```

 ## 🔌 Enabling Capabilities